 Make your check payable to Arizona Department of Revenue.
 Write your SSN on the front of your check or money order.
-Enclose your check or money order with your return, but do not attach it to the return.

 The department cannot accept checks or money orders in foreign currency.
 You must make payment in U.S. dollars.